Estate Planning and You. Looking into the future… when you die!

 NJ 101.5 Interview

-Do you like what you’ve read?
-Have you watched Fred’s videos?
-If so, call Fredrick P. Niemann, Esq. personally today toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today.
+Now that you have read Fred’s introduction to estate planning and hopefully watched his videos, please consider placing a call to Fredrick P. Niemann, Esq. personally today toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.

 Fredrick P. Niemann, Esq. was invited by the Office of Elder Rights and Adult Protective Services of the Department of Health and Senior Services, Division of Aging and Community Services, to make comments on existing Adult Protective Services Programs.